shapely/shapely/docs/manual.rst

   The `side` parameter may be 'left' or 'right'.
 Left and right are determined by following the direction of the given geometric points of the LineString.
-  Right side offsets are returned in the reverse direction of the original LineString or LineRing, while left side offsets flow in the same direction.
+  Right hand offsets are returned in the reverse direction of the original LineString or LineRing, while left side offsets flow in the same direction.

   The `resolution` of the offset around each vertex of the object is